isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-03-Oral-Answer-by-Senior-Minister-of-State-for-Law-Mr-Edwin-Tong-to-Parliamentary-Question-on-Pre-Court-Action-Protocol-for-Business-to-Business-Debt-Claims.md

 <b><u>Question</u></b>

-To ask the Minister for Law *To ask the Minister for Law what is the rationale for the new pre-court action protocol for business-to-business debt claims and whether the Government has consulted businesses prior to introducing the new court protocol.
+To ask the Minister for Law what is the rationale for the new pre-court action protocol for business-to-business debt claims and whether the Government has consulted businesses prior to introducing the new court protocol.

 <b><u>Oral Answer</u></b>